What is Chartered Accountant (CA)?

 - Final Course: After completing the intermediate course and fulfilling the practical training requirement, you can register for the final course.
 The final course consists of advanced subjects in accounting, auditing, taxation, financial reporting, business laws, and more.
 It prepares you for the final examination conducted by the professional accounting body.

 - Professional Skills Development: In addition to the academic courses, many professional accounting bodies also emphasize the development of professional skills, ethics, and communication abilities.
-These skills are essential for practicing as a Chartered Accountant and dealing with clients, colleagues, and stakeholders effectively.
+These skills are essential for practicing as a Chartered Accountant and dealing with clients, how to become a chartered accountant after 12th colleagues, and stakeholders effectively.

 Benefits of Becoming a Chartered Accountant (CA)